Femalopper/frontend-project-autocomplete/README.md

 ## Description

-Demonstration of adaptive responsive submit form and its further validation.
+Demonstration of adaptive responsive submit form.
 The submit form represents the fields which should be filled with the seed phrases from the given list of words.
-The validation form should be filled with the same words.
-If the user is succeed, the corresponding message will be shown.
+Fill in same words on the validation (second) form to see whether you’ve done it correctly.

 ## Implemented techniques

 - autocomplete technique
 - form validation
-- copy-paste technique
+- copy-paste technique (with Ctrl+C / Ctrl+V / copy button)

 ## Autocomplete technique